dsnehasish74/Hacktoberfest21_Algo_Collection/README.md

 ## 🙋 How to contribute?

 We are open to new additions and suggestions.
-Refer to the [contribution guide](CONTRIBUTING.md).
+Please refer to the [contribution guide](CONTRIBUTING.md).